dima74/factorio-mods-localization/README.md

 ## Installation
 1. Go to our [GitHub app page][1]
 2. Click install button
-3. Choose your repositories with factorio mods
+3. Choose repository with your factorio mod
 4. Click install button

 You are done!
 Now share link to [this Crowdin project](https://crowdin.com/project/factorio-mods-localization) with translators

+## Usage as translator
+TODO

 ## Detail description of how it works
 0. Mod author has mod repository on GitHub